UlyssesZh/UlyssesZh.github.io/_posts/2024-02-21-sleep-status.md

 title: Letting people know when you are asleep
 date: 2024-02-21 02:26:45 -0800
 categories:
   - guide
 tags:
   - android
   - github
 layout: post
+excerpt: >
-excerpt: 'While I am asleep, the sleeping state is indicated on my Discord and GitHub user status.
+  While I am asleep, the sleeping state is indicated on my Discord and GitHub user status.
-I achieve this by using MacroDroid.'
+  I achieve this by using MacroDroid.
 ---

 While I have been trying to respond whenever people reach out to me,